Pablo-Recio/CORT_Temp_learning/README.md

         📄 refs.bib the references;
         📄 behavioral-ecology.csl the journal formatting style file;
         📄 template.docx a template docx file to format the resulting rendered files.
+  📂 BEHECOL This folder contains all the material submitted to the journal, plus all the material from the reviews.

 #### Reporting Issues or Asking Questions
 If anything is unclear or you require further detail please don't hesitate to lodge an issue.